 Speaking of which…

-How do you get started with file naming?
+How do you get started with organizing photos?

-As I mentioned at the beginning, there are two parts to setting up a good file naming system:
+As I mentioned, there are two parts to setting up a good file naming system for organized photographs:

 - File naming on your computer

-There are two parts to naming your file in camera.
+There are two parts to naming your photos in camera

-First you need to go into the menu to find Custom Menu Setting and select Shooting/display.
+First go into the menu to find Custom Menu Setting and select Shooting/display.

 Then scroll down to File number sequence.